 Lee, who grew up in an immigrant Cantonese-speaking family, is the first generation of his family to graduate from college.

-During his time at UC Hastings, Lee got involved with the Legal Education Opportunity Program, Social Justice Lawyering Concentration, Asian Pacific American Law Student Association and Hastings Boxing Club.
+During his time at UC Law SF, Lee got involved with the Legal Education Opportunity Program, Social Justice Lawyering Concentration, Asian Pacific American Law Student Association and Hastings Boxing Club.
 He also served as editor-in-chief of the Hastings Race and Poverty Law Journal, where he strived to amplify voices and perspectives of those historically excluded from the legal field.

 In his first summer of law school, Lee worked with the W. Haywood Burns Institute, a public advocacy group dedicated to combating structural racism.
 Additionally, he worked as a judicial extern at the California Court of Appeal, First District Division Four, for the Honorable Justice Jon B. Streeter.